7th Parliament of Singapore

 The 7th Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 9 January 1989 and was prorogued on 21 April 1990.
 Its second session commenced on 7 June 1990 and was prorogued on 29 January 1991.
 It commenced its third session on 22 February 1991 and was dissolved on 14 August 1991.

-The members of the 7th Parliament were elected in the 1988 general election.
-Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew who subsequently handed over to Goh Chok Tong.
-The Speaker was Tan Soo Khoon.
+The members of the Seventh Parliament were elected in the 1988 general election.
+Parliament was controlled by a People's Action Party majority, who were led by Prime Minister Lee Kuan Yew and his Cabinet until 28 November 1990, when Goh Chok Tong and his Cabinet assumed power.
+Tan Soo Khoon served as Speaker.
 The de facto Leader of the Opposition was Chiam See Tong of the Singapore Democratic Party.

+The Seventh Parliament saw the introduction of the Nominated Members of Parliament (NMP) scheme, which allowed for the appointment of non-partisan members of certain functional groups to Parliament.
+Cardiologist Maurice Choo and Chairman of the Singapore Tourist Promotion Board Leong Chee Whye were appointed as NMPs on 22 November 1990.

+Shortly after assuming the role of Prime Minister, Goh Chok Tong would call a snap election on 14 August 1991, in order to court a fresh mandate.

-At about two years and seven months, this Parliament had the shortest tenure in Singapore's history and the only one as of 2025 to have three sessions.
+With a tenure of two years and seven months, the Seventh Parliament was the shortest in Singapore's history, as well as being the only one as of to have three sessions.